xebialabs/integration-server-gradle-plugin/documentation/docs/deploy/limitations.md

 ## Data Import limitation (available only for the internal use in Digital.ai)

 * `postgres` is the only database which fully support data import
-* `derby-inmemory`, `derby-network` do not support DbUnit data import, as these databases are not supported, use old data export format

 ## Database Images limitations
 * Only  `mysql`, `mysql-8`, `postgres` can be started at the moment with the integration server